 MCB 15: Current Topics in the Biological Sciences

-Two hours of lecture and one of discussion per week.
-Prerequisites: Suitable for students who plan to major in biological science and/or for those wanting to better engage the public in science.
-Students in this course will critically examine the culture of science along with the cultural, social, and technological challenges to close this gap.
-Designing and evaluating “good” questions and developing the language and inter-cultural/inter-disciplinary understandings that will help us close the gaps will be stressed.
+Suitable for students who plan to major in biological science and/or for those wanting to better engage the public in science.
+Students will critically examine the culture of science along with the cultural, social, and technological challenges to close this gap.
+Designing and evaluating “good” questions and developing the language and inter-cultural/inter-disciplinary understandings that will help us close gaps will be stressed.
 This course is required for students in the Biology Scholars Program and may be repeated for credit as topic varies.
-(Spring, 2 units)
+(Spring, 2 units, 2 hours per week)